 Deworming and hoof care are done on an as needed basis.

 Kids born at Nine Acres Farm receive their CD&T shots at approximately 5/6 weeks old and again 4 weeks later.
 All goats will be sold current on CD&T and hoof trimming.

 I guarantee each goat to be healthy when it leaves Nine Acres Farm but I make no health guarantees after the goat(s) leave my property.

 If any goat develops health issues and a refund is requested, a health inspection by an agreed upon veterinarian is required and all costs are at the buyers’ expense.
-Please note that generally speaking, I will only grant refunds if it is determined the health issue is genetic or was contracted before leaving Nine Acres Farm.
+Please note that generally speaking, I will only grant refunds if it is determined the health issue is genetic (and the breeding/kidding took place on my farm), or was contracted before leaving Nine Acres Farm.